Internships & opportunities

 Writing Center

-The department employs four to six student workers, who assist English and Spanish faculty and staff the Writing Center.
+The department employs four to six student workers through the Learn and Earn campus employment program.
+These students assist English and Spanish faculty and staff the Writing Center.
 At times, students are also hired to work with professors as research assistants.

 Departmental honors program

 The departmental honors program allows students to earn credit in their junior and senior years for a special project.
-The English department has been especially active in this program, with one or more outstanding seniors completing honors projects each year since 1998.
+The English department has been especially active in this program, with many outstanding seniors completing honors projects.

-An expanded WRITERS AND SCHOLARS SERIES and the annual ENGLISH FESTIVAL bring significant authors to campus each year.
+• The annual English Festival brings significant authors to campus each year.
 Since 1984, visiting writers have included William Stafford, Gwendolyn Brooks, Scott Russell Sanders, Nikki Giovanni, Julia Kasdorf, Andrew Hudgins, Janet Kauffman, Jean Janzen, Charles Baxter, David Baker, Keith Ratzlaff, Erin McGraw, Maggie Anderson, Tim Gautreaux, Mary Grimm, Audrey Petty, Herbert Woodward Martin, Li-Young Lee and many others.

 Top